100+ Literary Names for Boys and Girls

 It does not matter whether you are an avid reader or not.
-One thing we all can agree on is the role that literature plays in enriching our life and our culture.
-The values and lessons of life taught in these books go a long way.
-These books can change our life.
+One thing we all can agree on is the role that literature plays in enriching our lives and our culture.
+The values and life lessons taught in these books go a long way.
+These books can change our lives.
 For parents looking for a meaningful name for their child, works of literature can be a good source.
+Here, we have compiled a list of famous literary names for boys and girls, each with its own story to tell.
 These classic and literary names will sound respectable and adorable in adulthood, as well.
+So, embrace the magic of literature, and let the perfect name find its way to you!

 This English name means ‘dweller at the old cottage.’
 However, we have included this name after the name of the author of Little Women—Louisa May Alcott.